devonfw-tutorials/tutorial-compiler/documentation/Functions.md

 #### parameter
 You need two parameters for this function.

-Example: cobiGenJava(1st-parameter, 2nd-parameter)

-1st-parameter: The path to the java file you want to generate code for.
+* parameter-I i.e. The path to the Java file you want to generate code for.
 It is of type string.

-2nd-parameter: It is the array of numbers that represent the templates that CobiGen uses to generate code.
+* parameter-II i.e. It is the array of numbers that represent the templates that CobiGen uses to generate code.
 The type of array is int.
 #### example
 cobiGenJava("path/to/java/file/MyEntity.java",[1,3,5,6,8])
 ### details